SDSilicus/ccda-xslt-vulnerabilities/README.md

 template allowed the creation of `img` tags with an arbitrary `src` attribute.
 That would be all I needed...

-But it occurred to me that a 2274-line XSLT file written in 2008 probably had other vulnerabilities.
-I started hunting for loopholes that would allow execution of javascript code, and I discovered the [two vulnerabilities I described in my SMART Platforms blog post](http://smartplatforms.org/2014/04/security-vulnerabilities-in-ccda-display/).
+But it occurred to me that a 2274-line XSLT file might have other vulnerabilities.
+I started hunting for loopholes that would allow execution of JavaScript code, and I discovered [the two XSS vulnerabilities I described in my SMART Platforms blog post](http://smartplatforms.org/2014/04/security-vulnerabilities-in-ccda-display/).